 For Updates on the Coalition, please visit our News and Events Pages.

-As of January 2021, the Coalition of Museums for Climate Justice has nearly 2,000 followers.
-We are your current Advisory Group members.
+The Coalition of Museums for Climate Justice also has nearly 2,000 followers on its social media channels.
+We are your current Advisory Committee members.
 Scroll down to read more about us!
+We intend to expand this group as the work increases.

 VIVIANE GOSSELIN – MEMBER AT LARGE